A Linking Campaign Primer

 While I like helping clients with their link building, I am a long time advocate of the “teach the client to fish” approach.
 My goal is to put myself out of business by teaching clients what they need to know.
 I’m kidding but only a little.
-Fortunately there are thousands of sites that need help, and Google keeps them confused.
+Fortunately, there are thousands of sites that need help, and Google keeps them confused.
 So I offer training and workshops because I do not believe you should outsource all link building activities.
 Why?
-Because there are simply too many areas where mistakes can happen, and because nobody will care more for your site than you.
+Because there are simply too many areas where mistakes can happen, and because nobody will care more about your site than you.
 You need to take ownership of link building.

 If you opt to pay based on numbers of links generated, set some quality-control standards right up front.
 And reserve the right of approval for any links